Niloy333/eegFloss/README.md

 It is recommended to use **eegFloss** within a dedicated Anaconda or Miniconda environment.
 Follow these steps:

 1. Download and install [Anaconda or Miniconda](https://www.anaconda.com/download/success) for your operating system.
-2. [Download eegFloss](https://github.com/Niloy333/eegFloss/archive/refs/heads/base.zip), extract the compressed file, and place it in a suitable and accessible directory.
+2. [Download eegFloss](https://github.com/Niloy333/eegFloss/archive/refs/heads/base.zip), extract the compressed file, and place it in a suitable and accessible directory (with writing permission).
 3. On Linux, ensure that the appropriate graphics driver is installed and hardware acceleration is enabled.
 4. Launch the Anaconda Prompt:
    - **Windows**: Search for "Anaconda Prompt" in the Start menu.